Azure/autorest.csharp/test/TestProjects/AmbiguousMethods-LowLevel/readme.md

 ## Structure

-- The two clients under the root folder are simulation of HLC clients.
+- The two clients under the root folder simulate existing HLC clients by providing "GA'ed" convenience APIs we don't want to change
 - The two clients under `Generated` folder are the LLC codes.

 ### AutoRest Configuration